Bambini Pediatrics PC

 From there, she obtained a BSN with Honors in 2007 and a MSN degree with a concentration in the Family Nurse Practitioner field in 2011 from Pace University.

 Following graduation, she obtained clinical experience in a number of hospital settings in the northeast.
 These included general surgery, OBGYN, emergency medicine, psychiatry, and neonatal intensive care.

-Lauren and her husband of four years reside in Wappingers Falls.
+Lauren and her husband of five years reside in Wappingers Falls.
 Outside the office, she is a Yankees fan, a Rail Trail regular, and a volunteer at various community projects.